dbruno74/sushi-snap/README.md

 3. ... play!

 ## Note
 - sushi-snap is shipped with jackd and MDA JX10 VST3 plugin.
-T
 - if you want to change sushi or jackd command line, you can view/change with snap get / snap set
 ```
 $ snap get sushi-snap